mmistakes/minimal-mistakes/_posts/learning/book_report/2021-01-23-book-report-12-rules-for-life.md

 Here I will capture some of the key points and lessons for “12 Rules for Life” by Jordan Peterson.
 The purpose of this book report is to remind my future self of the lessons I have learned.
 I will attempt to stay away from bullet notes and instead try to tie together the various lessons I have learned.
 I hope you enjoy it and feel free to leave comments with your thoughts, interpretations, ideas, and whatever else comes to mind.

+# Notes Per Chapter

+I started off by capturing a review for each chapter, but as I kept reading the book keeping up with the chapter summary became more difficult.
+I also caught myself not wanting to read because I didn’t want to write detailed chapter summaries.

+I will keep the chapter summaries that I have written, and once I have completed the book, I will have an overall review.

-# Chapter 1: Stand Up Straight With Your Shoulder Back
+## Chapter 1: Stand Up Straight With Your Shoulder Back

 Peterson started strong with his first chapter.
 This chapter speaks of human and animal nature and provides real-world examples to back his claim.
 The argument is well thought out and explained in great detail.
 The thought process is linear and well mapped out.
 This chapter spoke to me very deeply and I am hoping other chapters in this book will bring out similar emotions.

-## The Lobsters
+### The Lobsters

 In this chapter, Jordan Peterson starts by talking of lobsters, and the way they compete for dominance.
 The most dominant lobsters win the best territory, which provides them with the best food sources, keeps them safe from predators, and brings in all of the ladies.
 To be the most dominant lobster, lobsters must assert their dominance over each other.
 The most dominant lobsters rise to the top, and live life comfortably, while the least dominant lobsters stay at the bottom.